LTL-Based Non-Markovian Inverse Reinforcement Learning: Experiments

 \section{Experiments}

-We have implemented the above algorithm in a tool called~\ourtool.
-In this section, we present the results of \ourtool{} on a set of synthetic traces and also analyze the traces generated by the dining philosopher problem. \ourtool{} is implemented in C++. \ourtool{} is publicly available at \url{https://github.com/sankalpgambhir/quantlearn/}.

-For the optimization, it takes a set of positive traces, a (possibly empty) set of negative traces, and a formula template (which can simply be $\varphi(n)$, a search depth of $n$ with no specification) or a combination, while the compositional ranking, takes as input, the traces along with a search depth.
+We have implemented the preceding algorithms in a tool called~\ourtool.
+In this section, we present the results of \ourtool{} on a set of traces sampled from a grid-world environment running under OpenAI Gym. \ourtool{} is implemented in C++.
+For the optimization, it takes a set of positive traces, a (possibly empty) set of negative traces, and a formula template (which can simply be $\varphi(d)$, a search depth of $d$ with no specification) or a combination, while the compositional ranking takes as input the traces along with a maximum search depth.
 Our implementation uses SMT solver Z3~\cite{z3} for the optimizations.
-We performed tests with TensorFlow as well, but in preliminary testing, we saw unreliable convergence and results, possibly attributable to the highly non-linear binary constraint system.
-The performance could be improved by using more advanced numerical optimization techniques at the cost of losing determinism.
-Z3 in particular was chosen due to its ability to handle high levels of non-linearity and large disjunctive constraints.
 All our queries to Z3 are quantifier-free.
-For optimization, \ourtool{} returns a formula with maximal score per our scheme, while for compositional ranking, it returns a list of all formulae found, sorted by score.
-In our experiments, we used the retardation factor $r$ as $e^{-1}$ and also used 0.8 to decay each time we build deeper formula in order to bias the ranking towards simpler formulae.
+For optimization, \ourtool{} returns a formula with maximal score according to our scheme, while for compositional ranking, it returns a list of all satisfying formulae in the search space, sorted by score.
+In our experiments, we used a discount factor $\alpha = e^{-1}$ and also used $\beta = 0.8$ to decay each time we build deeper formulae in order to bias the ranking towards simpler formulae.
 We evaluated the performance of \ourtool{} on a 64-bit Linux system with an AMD Renoir Ryzen 5 (4500U) laptop CPU.
-We used 1000 seconds timeout in our experiments.
-Now we present our the experimental results.
+We set $1000$ seconds as timeout.
+We compare with Texada\cite{TexadaTool} and the SAT based tool Traces2LTL \cite{ltlFMCAD18}.